 You can compare quotes for general liability insurance and other policies from top-rated providers by completing Insureon's easy online application.
 For garage insurance, talk with an agent to discuss your options.

-If you’re not sure which type of insurance your small business needs, you can consult with a licensed agent about policies including business owner's policies, commercial auto insurance, and workers' compensation.
+If you’re not sure which type of insurance your small business needs, you can consult with a licensed agent about policies including business owner's policy, commercial auto insurance, and workers' compensation insurance.
 Once you've chosen a policy, you can begin coverage in less than 24 hours.